-Although I later learn that in Australia, the internet usage had better value for money than in Indonesia: you are only charged per connection, not per hour.
+Although I later learn that in Australia, the internet usage had better value for money than in Indonesia as you were only charged per connection, not per hour.
 And the internet speed in Australia was much quicker than in Indonesia.

-From library, we went to the back of the campus where she showed us the large meeting hall.
+From library, we went to the back of the yard where she showed us the large meeting hall.
 This hall is normally used for orientation briefing (if the number of new students is large), exhibition, or concert.
-It is often used by Foundation program students for indoor sport activities such as basketball, badminton, or volleyball matches.
+It was often used by Foundation program students for indoor sport activities such as basketball, badminton, or volleyball matches.